-Balanced Swadisthana chakra: Creativity is at full force.
+Balanced Svadisthana chakra: Creativity is at full force.
 You have a healthy attitude about sexuality and your body, and feel accepting of others and compassionate to their flaws.
 There is curiosity and desire, and an independence in looking for these things.
 You are vibrant, optimistic, and playful.

-Imbalance of Swadisthana chakra: Poor boundaries, especially sexual ones, are a big red flag of an imbalanced sacral chakra.
+Imbalance of Svadisthana chakra: Poor boundaries, especially sexual ones, are a big red flag of an imbalanced sacral chakra.
 You might feel a lack of control around your sexual urges, or, extremely repressed about sex and your body.
 Jealousy, fear, sexual dysfunction, obsessive or strong emotions and attachments, or feeling detached from one’s soul or self are all symptoms of a blocked sacral chakra.